-In accordance with Government Auditing Standards, we have also issued our report dated October 23, 2020 on our consideration of the Lottery's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 13, 2021 on our consideration of the Lottery's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Lottery's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Lottery's internal control over financial reporting and compliance.

-Dennis E. Hoyle, CPA Auditor General
+Dennis E. Hoyle, CP.

+Auditor General

-October 23, 2020
+October 13, 2021

 Management of the Lottery provides this Management's Discussion and Analysis of their financial performance for the readers of the Lottery's financial statements.
-This narrative provides an overview of the Lottery's financial activity for the fiscal year ended June 30, 2020.
-This analysis is to be considered in conjunction with the financial statements to provide an objective analysis of the Lottery's financial activities based on facts, decisions, and conditions currently facing management.
+This narrative provides an overview of the Lottery's financial activity for the fiscal year ended June 30, 2021.
+This Management's Discussion and Analysis is to be considered in conjunction with the financial statements to provide an objective analysis of the Lottery's financial activities based on facts, decisions, and conditions currently facing management.